English Longhorn cattle

 English Longhorn cattle usually have brown/red mottling and horns which curve towards their face.
 (The Texas Longhorn has horns which point skywards.)

 English Longhorn cattle are exceptionally docile.
 They are renowned for their ease of calving (even when crossed with larger, continental bulls) and are hardy.
 Females usually weigh around 550 kilos, bulls around 1,000 kilos.

 The high butterfat content in the milk allows calves to reach good weights quickly and the breed has an excellent reputation as a suckler cow.

 Another big plus is their longevity.
 English Longhorn cows are capable of breeding for many years which is a real economic benefit.

 The relatively low body weight of the breed has little effect on the amount of meat gained from its carcass.
 Despite low external fat levels, (this is a lean breed) the meat is marbled making it tender and full of flavour.

 If you are interested in purchasing English Longhorn cattle, please get in touch.

 English Longhorn cattle for sale and many other breeds

 David Clarke Livestock supply other breeds of beef and dairy cattle.
-Beef breeds include; Aberdeen Angus, Aubrac, Beef Shorthorn, Belted Galloway, Blonde d’Aquitaine, Charolais, Devon, Hereford, Limousin, Lincoln Red, Parthenais and Salers.
+Beef breeds include; Aberdeen Angus, Aubrac, Beef Shorthorn, Belted Galloway, Blonde d’Aquitaine, Charolais, Devon, Hereford, Highland, Limousin, Lincoln Red, Maine Anjou, Parthenais, Piedmontese and Salers.